sliuu/hciproject/_posts/2018-04-15-usability-testing-review.md

 <figcaption>Old thread syntax</figcaption>
 </figure>

 **Incident:** Some of the syntax employed resulted in negative incidents, as they did not successfully translate their ascribed functionality.
-In particular, at the search page, Elizabeth didn’t understand the difference between being in the “Search” mode and the button option to “Search.”
+In particular, at the search page, participant 3 didn’t understand the difference between being in the “Search” mode and the button option to “Search.”
 Additionally, she did not recognize that the “Threads” section of the User Profile would display the threads she participated in.

 **Severity Level:** 1